thoughtspot/thoughtspot.github.io/_complex-search/more-example-scenarios.md

 Lightweight data transformation

 You may have a table with separate columns for people's first name and last name.
 You could use a concat formula to create a single column with first name, a space, and last name.
 But using this formula could make performance slow, since that column would always be calculated on the fly when searching.
-In this case, creating a view using the concatenate formula and materializing it will improve performance when searching this data.
+In this case, creating a view using the concatenate formula will improve performance when searching this data.